 Listeners’ nerves are immediately put on edge with Victorias Lift’s eerie opening piano music and the creepy child’s laugh of lead character, Victoria.
 The podcast itself is difficult to describe but it’s a sort of Twilight zone set audio drama, where it’s guaranteed you won’t want to take a ride in the elevator.

 👻 Episode pick: What are Jelly Babies?

-Now in its 4th season, listen to the show’s first-ever Halloween special to get a taste of what the series is about.
+Now in its fourth season, listen to the podcast’s first-ever Halloween special to get a taste of what the series is about.
 What are Jelly Babies?
 Focuses on a destructive creature that invades ‘The Building’, taking down everything in its path, but will someone be able to help poor Victoria?

 👻 Episode pick: Hanson’s Ghost